bitstein/justmeat.co/wiki/pages/autoimmunity.md

 probably reflect different mechanisms for the alterations of intestinal permeability.

 * [Small-Intestinal Histopathology and Mortality Risk in Celiac Disease - Sep 2009](https://jamanetwork.com/journals/jama/fullarticle/184586)
 * [What No One Is Saying About Zonulin — Is Celiac About More Than Genes and Gluten?
 Masterjohn - April 2011](https://chrismasterjohnphd.com/2011/04/06/what-no-one-is-saying-about-zonulin-is/)
 * [Gliadin, zonulin and gut permeability: Effects on celiac and non-celiac intestinal mucosa and intestinal cell lines.
 Drago - Apr 2006](https://www.ncbi.nlm.nih.gov/pubmed/16635908)

-## Dermatomyositis
+### Dermatomyositis

-## Graves disease -
+### Graves' disease

->Graves disease is an autoimmune disorder that involves overactivity of the thyroid gland (hyperthyroidism).
+> Graves disease is an autoimmune disorder that involves overactivity of the thyroid gland (hyperthyroidism).
 Hallmarks of the condition are bulging eyes (exophthalmos), heat intolerance, increased energy, difficulty sleeping, diarrhea, and anxiety. https://medlineplus.gov/ency/images/ency/fullsize/17067.jpg

-## Hashimoto thyroiditis
+### Hashimoto thyroiditis

 Chronic thyroiditis is caused by a reaction of the immune system against the thyroid gland.
 It often results in reduced thyroid function (hypothyroidism).